Main navigation | Main content

 Effective July 1, 2011, Dave joined the editorial board of the Biophysical Journal, the official journal of the Biophysical Society.

 Dominique Seetapun, a recent graduate of the Odde lab, defended her thesis “Multiscale Microtubule Plus-End Dynamics in Neurons and Epithelial Cells” last May, 2011.
-She continues to work in the Odde lab as a post-doc.
+Dominique is now a Senior R&D Scientist at Miromatrix Medical..
 Congratulations, Dr. Seetapun!

 Graduate student Ben Bangasser received the NSF Graduate Fellowship in the spring of 2011.
 Congratulations, Ben!